F4HTB/rtl_wfscann/README.md

 In progress.
 The waterfall generation tool is working at this time.

-The python part for the web server is in progress
+The python part for the web server is in progress.